slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 Consumers SHOULD consider at least these five elements of the [build model](terminology.md#build-model) when assessing build systems for SLSA
-conformance: external parameters, control plane, environments, caches, and outputs.
+conformance: external parameters, control plane, build environments, caches, and outputs.

 ![image](/images/v1.0/build-model.svg)